BBQ Brisket Quesadillas (Perfect for Leftover Brisket)

 Yield: 2 servings

-These Leftover Brisket Quesadillas are a quick and tasty way to breathe new life into yesterday’s brisket.
+These Brisket Quesadillas are a quick and tasty way to breathe new life into yesterday’s brisket.
 Shredded beef, barbecue sauce, and melty Pepper Jack cheese get sandwiched between crispy flour tortillas for a simple, satisfying meal.
 Optional Brie adds a touch of gourmet flair!

 5 from 4 votes